daviddarnes/david.darn.es/_posts/2019-06-01-use-eleventy-to-generate-a-ghost-blog.md

 Last night, I had a thought, which was only perpetuated by [Andy](https://mobile.twitter.com/andybelldesign/status/1134565751074037774):

-> What if I could just source my blog posts from the [Ghost Content API](https://docs.ghost.org/api/content/) and then generate a static blog, all inside of Eleventy?
+> What if I could source a [Ghost](https://ghost.org) blog from the [Ghost Content API](https://docs.ghost.org/api/content/) and then generate a static blog, all inside of Eleventy?

 ## Preface
 You’re going to need Eleventy installed for this in some shape or form - [check out the docs](https://www.11ty.io/docs/) to get setup.